 - How can I twist this article to make it unique?

 Readers search out and read magazines because they offer some form of value to their lives.
 Each publications’ audience is different and expects different takeaways.
 Use your knowledge of the magazine to come up with insights and value pieces for your idea.

 What from your life can you use as material for your stories?
 Have things happened to you that you are afraid of sharing with others?
 Use it.
-Dig deep into the caverns of your mind and history to create the types of stories that only you have first hand expertise at.
-It’s those moments of closeness to yourself that makes a story original.
+Dig deep into the caverns of your mind and history to create the types of stories that only you have first-hand expertise at.
+It’s those moments of closeness to yourself that make a story original.

 When it comes to twisting a pitch to make it unique, that takes spinning or pushing ideas just a little further to see where they can go.
 An idea on journaling and your experiences processing grief?
 Cool.
 An article about discovering old family or town bones by journaling your way to closure?
 That’s a bit better.
 Keep pushing until the idea that started out broad or shallow becomes unique and focused.

 It’ll also connect with other people who have been where you are.
-That may sound confusing because you’re writing the things that are unique to you, but there are others out there who have gone through.
-Those people are apart of your greater community and need your stories.
+That may sound confusing because you’re writing the things that are unique to you, but there are others out there who have gone through them.
+Those people are a part of your greater community and need your stories.